-Committee Chair (CC) - The Committee Chair must be approved by the CUR.
+Committee Chair - The Committee Chair must be approved by the IH and the COR.
 The Committee Chair oversees the unit account and appoints the unit treasurer, adhering to the BSA Fiscal Policies and Procedures and Unit Money Earning Guidelines.
 The Committee Chair, with the support of the committee, is responsible for ensuring safe program practices and helps recruit other unit positions per BSA guidelines.

-Unit Committee - Each unit of the Boy Scouts of America must be supervised by a unit committee, consisting of three or more qualified adults, 21 years of age or older, selected by the council.
-The unit must be operated under the guidance of the unit committee, in accordance with the Rules and Regulations, policies, and guidelines of the Boy Scouts of America.
+Unit Committee - Each chartered unit must be supervised by a unit committee consisting of three or more qualified adults, 21 years of age or older and selected by the Charter Organization.
+One member of the committee must be designated Chairperson.
+The unit must be operated under the guidance of the unit committee and in accordance with the Rules and Regulations, policies, and guidelines of the Boy Scouts of America.